-If, on the Settlement Date or any date between Order Date and Settlement Date, banks in the country of the currency of the relevant unit class are not open for business or the respective currency is not traded on an interbank settlement system, then settlement will be on the next day on which those banks or settlement systems are open for the respective currency to be transacted.
+If, on the Settlement Date or any date between Order Date and Settlement Date, banks in the country of the currency of the relevant unit class are not open for business or the respective currency is not traded on an interbank settlement system, these days are disregarded for the purposes of calculating the settlement date.
+The settlement date can only be a day on which these banks are open or these settlement systems are available for transactions in the relevant currency.
 The Fund units will be transferred to the investors concerned without delay upon payment of the full issue price.
 Fractions of units will be issued up to the third decimal.
 Upon request and against payment by the unitholder of all incurred expenses, the Management Company may also decide to issue unit certificates in physical form.
 The Management Company reserves the right to issue unit certificates in denominations of 1 or more units, however fractions of units, will not be issued in certificate form.
 All units issued and still outstanding have the same rights.
 However, the Management Regulations envisage the possibility of establishing within a sub-fund various unit classes with specific features.